MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/general-programming-guidelines.md

 ---
 # <a name="general-programming-guidelines"></a>Allgemeine Programmierrichtlinien

-Die folgenden Abschnitte enthalten allgemeine Richtlinien für die Entwicklung von Anwendungen in einer Remotedesktopdienste Umgebung.
+Die folgenden Abschnitte enthalten allgemeine Richtlinien für die Entwicklung von Anwendungen in Remotedesktopdienste Umgebung.

 ## <a name="in-this-section"></a>In diesem Abschnitt